17 May 2017

 Osteotomies around the knee, high tibial osteotomy, sports knee surgery, limb reconstruction surgery, multi-ligament knee surgery, revision knee replacement surgery, redo knee replacement surgery, stem cell surgery, ACL reconstruction surgery, deformity correction, limb lengthening surgery, knee injections, custom knee replacement and knee cap problems.

 I am a Consultant Orthopaedic Surgeon who has international fellowship training in Lower Limb Arthroplasty and Limb Reconstruction.
+My clinical interests are orthopaedic surgery including knee replacements and ACL reconstructions, limb reconstruction and joint pain treatment.

 I completed my orthopaedic training at the internationally renowned Robert Jones and Agnes Hunt Orthopaedic Hospital, Oswestry where I was awarded the Lloyd Griffiths Medal.
 Having qualified as a doctor from UWCM in 1997, and after completing my basic surgical training I worked in orthopaedics at The Royal Orthopaedic Hospital, Birmingham.
 I was a Research Trauma Fellow at University Hospitals Birmingham with Professor Sir Keith Porter before his Higher Surgical training on the Oswestry-Stoke programme.
 Amongst the highly experienced surgeons I trained with are Professor Thomas (Limb Reconstruction) and Professor Richardson (Cartilage Regeneration techniques) as well as Mr Dai Rees (sports knee surgery) and Mr Richard Spencer Jones (Revision Hip and Knee surgery).

-In order to enhance my expertise in hip, knee and Limb Reconstruction surgery, I undertook 2 international fellowships.
+In order to enhance my expertise in hip, knee and Limb Reconstruction surgery, I undertook two international fellowships.
 Firstly the Australian Orthopaedic Association accredited fellowship in Hip and Knee surgery (during this time I also was an Honorary Lecturer at the University of Adelaide and helped develop the enhanced recovery service).
 Secondly, the Fellowship in Limb Reconstruction at The Russian Ilizarov Scientific Centre for Restorative Traumatology and Orthopaedics, Kurgan, Russia.

 I am an Honorary Senior Clinical Lecturer at the University of Southampton.
 I am the postgraduate education lead for orthopaedics at UHS and give invited lectures at scientific meetings internationally.
 I have been the departmental clinical lead for medical students.